jsadsad/aA_Classwork/W11D1/notes.md

 - A `thunk` middleware invokes with the store dispatch and getState functions.

 - A piece of Redux middleware receives its inputs in the following order: `store, next, action`.

+- Rule of thumb: actions that are objects will be picked up by reducers and update the store; actions that are functions will trigger our thunk middleware and execute AJAX requests.